SarahMelki/SarahMelki/README.md

 <div id="about" align="center">
 Hey there, it's Sarah!
 ⚙️ I’m a software engineer contributing to the frontend and backend of web applications.
 💫 I'm on a mission to build phenomenal digital experiences that enhance the lives of others.
-My background is in computer science, CG, animation, and digital media. 🔍 My current topics of interest are blockchain and machine learning.
+My background is in computer science, CG, and digital media. 🔍 My current topics of interest are blockchain and machine learning.
 ⚡️  In my free time, I love to solve coding challenges.
 💎 Other Fun Facts: I'm a professional pianist, occasional bassist & 3D modeler.
 Feel free to reach out --> sarahmelki.dev@gmail.com